achernya/homelab/README.md

 to be edited to reflect the available hypervisor infrastructure, desired number of VMs, and the subnet they will reside in.

 Once the cluster config is updated, it's time to run the playbooks.
-At this time, there's no meta-automation playbook, so you have to invoke the playbooks in the right order manually:
+Either use the automation harness, or invoke the playbooks in the right order manually:

 1. `create_template.yml`, which fetches a Debian Cloud pre-made image and loads it into Proxmox.
 All subsequent VMs are cloned from this